3 min read

 3. Take advantage of the help that's available

-Much like a physical Open Day, virtual Open Days are jam-packed with lectures, introductory talks, tours and more.
+Much like an on-campus Open Day, virtual Open Days are jam-packed with lectures, introductory talks, tours and more.
 But finding your way around a virtual platform when you're sitting at home in your pyjamas surrounded by distractions can be difficult.

 That doesn't mean there isn't help available to point you in the right direction.
 Many virtual Open Days have an information point and even offer videos with welcome talks and helpful signposting suggesting where to go next.